keza681/Linda-Foodie/README.md

 # *LINDA TASTE FOOD*

-> This project is related to the completion of the Portal module.
+ *>This project is related to the completion of the Portal module*

 ![Mobile Version](mob.png)
 ![Desktop version](desktop.png)